SilinaGeorge/ChatRoom/README.md

 ## link to website
 https://chat-now-z0eq.onrender.com/
-Initial call to server may take long.
+Initial call to server may take long because of web hosting limitations.

 ## How to run
 - Go to /ChatRoom/client, run `npm install` then `npm start`, browser will open up to http://localhost:3000<br />